-- 1) Federal (U.S.) law restricts this device to sale by or on the order of a physician. - 2) Refer servicing to qualified personnel. - 3) The device is designed for continuous operation and is "ordinary" (i.e. not drip or splashproof).

-4) Keep the environment clean.
-Avoid vibration.
-Keep it far from corrosive medicine, dust area, high-temperature and humid environment.

-- 5) When installing the unit into a cabinet, allow for adequate ventilation, accessibility for servicing, and room for adequate visualization and operation. - 6) Do not operate the unit if it is damp or wet because of condensation or spills.
-Avoid using the equipment immediately after moving it from a cold environment to a warm, humid location. - 7) Sterility can not be guaranteed if package of the fetal spiral electrode is broken or opened. - 8) The fetal spiral electrode has been sterilized by gamma radiation.
-Do not re-sterilize. - 9) Do not sterilize the monitor or any accessory with autoclave or gas. - 10) Switch off the system power before cleaning.
-Cleaning consists of removing all dust from the exterior surface of the equipment with a soft brush or cloth.
-Use a brush to dislodge any dirt on or around the connectors and panel edges.
-Remove dirt with a soft cloth, slightly dampened with a mild detergent solution or 70% ethanol or isopropranol. - 11) When washing the belts, the water temperature must not exceed 60 °C (140 °F). - 12) Electromagnetic Interference Ensure that the environment in which the F6 monitor is installed is not subject to any source of strong electromagnetic interference, such as CT, radio transmitters, mobile phone base stations, etc. - 13) Do not use mobile phones nearby in the process of monitoring. - 14) The device and reusable accessories could be sent back to the manufacturer for recycling or proper disposal after their useful lives. - 15) While the battery is charged, used or stored, keep it away from objects or materials with static electric charges. - 16) If the terminals of the battery become dirty, wipe with a dry cloth before using the battery. - 17) The recommended charge temperature range is from 0 °C (32 °F) to 40 °C (104 °F).
-Do not exceed this range. - 18) Batteries have life cycles.
+- 1) Federal (U.S.) Law restricts this device to sale by or on the order of a physician. - 2) The device is designed for continuous operation and is "ordinary" (i.e. not drip or splashproof).
+Keep it far from corrosive medicine, dust area, high-temperature and humid environment. - 3) When installing the unit into a cabinet, allow adequate room for ventilation and servicing accessibility. - 4) Do not operate the unit if it is damp or wet because of condensation or spills.
+Avoid using the equipment immediately after moving it from a cold environment to a warm, humid location. - 5) Sterility can not be guaranteed if the package of the fetal spiral electrode is broken or opened. - 6) The fetal spiral electrode has been sterilized.
+Do not re-sterilize. - 7) Do not sterilize the monitor or any accessory. - 8) Switch off the monitor and unplug it cleaning. - 9) When washing the belts, the water temperature must not exceed +60 °C (+140 °F). - 10) Electromagnetic Interference Ensure that the environment in which the F9 monitor is used is not subject to any source of strong electromagnetic interference, such as CT, radio transmitters, mobile phones base stations, etc. - 11) Do not use mobile phones nearby in the process of monitoring. - 12) When the battery is charged, used or stored, keep it away from objects or materials with static electric charges. - 13) The recommended charge temperature range is from 0 °C (+32 °F) to +40 °C (+104 °F).
+Do not exceed this range. - 14) Batteries have life cycles.
 If the time that the monitor uses the battery becomes much shorter than usual, the battery life is at an end.
-Replace the battery with a new one the same as the one provided or recommended by the manufacturer. - 19) When not using battery for an extended period, remove it from the monitor and store it in a place with low humidity and low temperature. - 20) Remove a battery whose life cycle has expired from the monitor immediately. - 21) For information on installing and removing the battery from the monitor, thoroughly read the user manual.

-22) The device and accessories are to be disposed of according to local regulations after their useful lives.
+Replace it with a new one the same as the one provided or recommended by the manufacturer. - 15) When not using the battery for an extended period, remove it from the monitor. - 16) Remove a battery whose life cycle has expired from the monitor immediately. - 17) The device and accessories are to be disposed of according to local regulations after their useful lives.
 Alternatively, they can be returned to the dealer or the manufacturer for recycling or proper disposal.
 Batteries are hazardous waste.
 Do NOT dispose them together with house-hold garbage.
 At the end of their life hand the batteries over to the applicable collection points for the recycling of waste batteries.
 For more detailed information about recycling of this product or battery, please contact your local Civic Office, or the shop where you purchased the product.